Reboot81404/keyboard-lock/Readme.md

 ## Notes

-- Place the `Desktop` folder and `keyboard-lock.sh` script in your home directory.
+- Place the `Desktop` folder and `keyboard-toggle.sh` script in your home directory.

 - The `app-icons` folder should be located at `/home/User/.local/share/app-icons`, or you can choose another location if desired.